MisterGuinness/gnome-shell-extension-sensors/README.md

 Configuration
 ---------------------
+A sensor chip can have a configuration file specifying sensors to ignore, and an alternative label for each sensor.

+Each chip gets its own directory in the sysfs /sys/devices tree.
+To find all sensor chips, it is easier to follow the device symlinks from /sys/class/hwmon/hwmon*.

+For example:
+$ cat /sys/class/hwmon/hwmon3/name
+k10temp

+Create a configuration file 'k10temp.conf' containing
+    chip "k10temp-pci-00c3"
+        label temp1 "CPU Temp"
+        ignore temp3  #unknown

-This extensions uses the output of `sensors`(1) command to obtain the temperature data and sensor labeling.
+To use the deprecated lm-sensors, rename the mrg_sensors.sh script and install lm-sensors.
+This extension will then use the output of `sensors`(1) command to obtain the temperature data and sensor labeling.
 To relabel, hide or correct the output consult the `sensors.conf`(5) manual.

 Authors : [authors]